Look Before You Leap: Detecting Phishing Web Pages by Exploiting Raw URL And HTML Characteristics: The Proposed Model

-The FC layers in our model provide it with an added tier for learning more complex representations.
-The two FC layers analyze the sequences concatenated from the CNN and Max-Pooling layers while applying a ReLU activation in each FC layer.
+The model employs two FC layers that use the output of the convolution layers and merge the resulting features.
+Specifically, the two FC layers analyze the sequences from the CNN and max-Pooling layers and apply the ReLU activation in each FC layer.